What Is Outsourcing?

 Outsourcing: Geographical Distance

-Again there are three types of main categories:
+Again there are 3 types of categories:

 - Inshoring / Onshoring: Both client and provider are located in the same country